Blakeway Worldwide Panoramas

-Minnetonka, MN 55343 U.S.A.
+Minnetonka, MN 55343 USA

-Without a doubt, Istanbul pictures reflect one of the most important cities in history, once serving as the capital city for the Roman Empire, the Byzantine Empire, the Latin Empire and the Ottoman Empire.
-Strategically placed along the Silk Road, Istanbul photos show a city which has long held great economic importance throughout the world.
+With a population nearing 15 million residents, Istanbul is one of the largest cities in the world and the greatest city of interest within the country of Turkey.
+Its strategic position along the Bosphorus, Sea of Marmara and the Black Sea has given the city great commercial and historical importance reflected in the vast, sprawling metropolis existing today.
+Without a doubt, Istanbul skyline pictures reflect one of the most important cities in history, once serving as the capital city for the Roman Empire, the Byzantine Empire, the Latin Empire and the Ottoman Empire.
+Strategically placed along the Silk Road, Istanbul has long held great economic importance.
 The city continues to draw millions of tourists annually, and is frequently listed as one of the 10 most popular international tourist destinations.

 When looking at Istanbul skyline pictures, it is easy to understand how the historic center of the city has been listed as a UNESCO World Heritage Site.
-While the architecture seen in an Istanbul skyline photo is an interesting combination of eastern and western design, construction appearing in Istanbul pictures in recent years reflect an eclectic city dotted with increasingly modern buildings.
+While the architecture of Istanbul is an interesting combination of eastern and western design, construction in recent years reflects an eclectic city dotted with increasingly modern buildings.
 Many images of the Istanbul city skyline appear almost surreal, with the iconic spires and domes of the city's mosques a stark contrast to newly-built skyscrapers.